-1/3 a cup of butter, 1 cup of sugar, 1 egg,
+1/3 a cup of butter,

+1 cup of sugar,

+1 egg,

+1/2 a cup of milk,

-- 1 teaspoonful of vanilla,
+1 teaspoonful of vanilla,

-- 2 cups of flour,
+2 cups of flour,

-- 2 teaspoonfuls of baking powder,
+2 teaspoonfuls of baking powder,

-- 3 tablespoonfuls of Baker's Cocoa.
+3 tablespoonfuls of Baker's Cocoa.

 Cream the butter, add sugar, vanilla and egg; beat thoroughly, then add flour (in which is mixed the baking powder) and milk, alternately, until all added.
-To onethird of the mixture add the cocoa, and drop the white and brown mixture in spoonfuls into small, deep pans, and bake about forty minutes in moderate oven.
+To one-third of the mixture add the cocoa, and drop the white and brown mixture in spoonfuls into small, deep pans, and bake about forty minutes in moderate oven.